Aliases for ESX1 Gene

 GeneCards Summary for ESX1 Gene

 ESX1 (ESX Homeobox 1) is a Protein Coding gene.
-Diseases associated with ESX1 include Agammaglobulinemia And Isolated Hormone Deficiency and Axenfeld-Rieger Syndrome, Type 1.
-Among its related pathways are Signaling pathways regulating pluripotency of stem cells and Transcriptional Regulatory Network in Embryonic Stem Cell.
-GO annotations related to this gene include sequence-specific DNA binding and transcriptional repressor activity, RNA polymerase II transcription regulatory region sequence-specific binding.
-An important paralog of this gene is RHOXF2B.
+Diseases associated with ESX1 include Isolated Growth Hormone Deficiency, Type Iii and Axenfeld-Rieger Syndrome, Type 1.
+Among its related pathways are Transcriptional Regulatory Network in Embryonic Stem Cell and Signaling pathways regulating pluripotency of stem cells.
+Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding and transcriptional repressor activity, RNA polymerase II transcription regulatory region sequence-specific DNA binding.
+An important paralog of this gene is SHOX2.

 UniProtKB/Swiss-Prot for ESX1 Gene